 Measures have been taken for a pleasant visit, in complete safety and in compliance with the rules of social distancing .

-Guided tours can be organized again, only on reservation at least 15 days in advance, by email firstname.lastname@example.org.
+Guided tours can be organised once again, only upon reservation at least two weeks in advance, by email firstname.lastname@example.org.

-Groups are allowed on the principle of 'social bubbles' established by the National Security Council, with a maximum of 10 people including children
+Groups are allowed on the principle of 'social bubbles' established by the National Security Council, with a maximum of 5 people excluding children

 Specific markings are affixed throughout the Museum to cope with the arrival and circulation of visitors in order to respect the rules of social distancing.

-The cloakrooms are inaccessible, unless there is an exceptional request.
+The cloakrooms are inaccessible, except in extenuating circumstances.
 Visitors are therefore invited to bring only small handbags.